← All Neural Networks & Deep Learning modules

 Module 6 — What Depth Buys You

-What makes it deep · hands-on · about 30 minutes.
+What makes it deep learning · hands-on · about 30 minutes.

 This activity needs JavaScript.
 The lesson below still covers everything.